yahiakr-treasure/Code_search_engine/README.md

 **Step 5: Integrated back-end with the front-end**

-We used  _Flask_  to connect the front-end and back-end and provide the user with a readable table that consists of a list of functions and its corresponding source URL in a run time comparable to that of Google.
+We connected the front-end and back-end and provide the user with a readable table that consists of a list of functions and its corresponding source URL in a run time comparable to that of Google.

 ## My contribution
 I did (realised) the steps : 3 & 4.
 All the notebooks that i used are included in the repository.

 ## Challenges we ran into

 We wanted to host the app on Google’s  _AppEngine_; however, errors occurred during deployment which vastly increased the difficulty of publishing the app.
-We also faced severe computational limitations which limited the amount of data used to train our NLP model.
+We also faced severe computational limitations which limited the amount of data used to train our model.

 ## Accomplishments that we're proud of